Temple of the Moon in Cusco

 By foot:

-4. Which are the schedules?
+4. What are the opening hours?

-Every day from 6am to 5pm
+Every day from 6:00 hours to 17:00 hours.

 5. What is the price?